-Supersedes: February 16, 2016 Review date: January 2020 Total number of pages: 6
+Supersedes: January 13, 2018 Review date: December 2021 Total number of pages: 6 AJ CD-4-1 December 29, 2019

-- A-1.
+A-1.
 The AJ will have a cleaning schedule for all areas.
-However, corrections staff must respond to and act on immediate needs for cleaning or sanitation. - A-2.
+However, members must respond to and act on immediate needs for cleaning or sanitation.

+- A-2.
 The programs deputy assigned to facility sanitation will supervise cleaning and sanitation each shift.
-In the absence of the programs deputy, the shift supervisor will assign a corrections deputy to perform similar duties each shift. - A-3.
+In the absence of the programs deputy, the shift supervisor will assign a deputy to perform similar duties each shift. - A-3.
 The programs deputy will use inmate workers, when appropriate, for housekeeping and sanitation tasks.
 Contract cleaning services will clean the AJ administration area and other non-secure jail locations. - A-4.
 The programs deputy will provide the inmate(s) with necessary instructions regarding the method and degree of cleaning required, and will inspect to ensure all areas are cleaned properly according to schedules and policy. - A-5.
 All bunks and mattresses will be cleaned and sanitized after each inmate, before reissue.
 Deputies may use inmate workers for the cleaning.
-Deputies will log which bunks were cleaned and sanitized in JMS when complete. - A-6.
+Deputies will log which bunks were cleaned and sanitized in the Jail Management System (JMS) when complete. - A-6.
 Cells and bunk areas will be cleaned/sanitized after each release and/or bed move.
 Deputies will supervise inmate workers who will complete this task.
 Once the task is complete it will be logged in the JMS.